 When a subscriber streams your music, you get paid a proportionate share of Spotify's subscription revenue per month calculated on terms set out in TuneCore's blanket agreement with the store (this usually excludes streams during a subscriber's free trial).
 Payments will fluctuate each month, depending on the amount of subscription revenue generated and how often your music was streamed.

-Some countries have special rules, so that even before taxes, tariffs, exchange rates or treaties kick in, some money is deducted by the store to pay fees and royalties dictated by local copyright laws.
+Some countries have special rules so that even before taxes, tariffs, exchange rates or treaties kick in, some money is deducted by the store to pay fees and royalties dictated by local copyright laws.
 So from the amount you receive for sales of your music in that country, some amount will be deducted to pay the copyright holders under the local copyright laws.
 Even if the copyright holder is you, some laws require certain royalties to be paid out in that country.
 However, no matter what, you will be paid the pay rate, after taxes, exchange rate adjustments, etc.

 NOTE: Spotify displays any releases that have 5 songs or less and are under 30 minutes in total length, in the "Singles" section of their store.
+For more information, please read this article.

 Are you seeing content you removed, or set a future release date for on your Spotify player?
 If so, click here.